Executive Council Guidelines

 NOMINATIONS COMMITTEE AND ELECTION PROCEDURES

-The nominating committee is chaired by the First Vice President, with two members of the Narrative Society of her or his choice.
+The nominating committee is chaired by the President, who chooses two other members of the Narrative Society.
 While there are no rules governing the appointment of the additional members of this committee, the inclusion of individuals who are not on the Executive Council is intended to aid in broadening the social, intellectual, and institutional diversity of the Society’s elected governing body.
-The names of the entire committee should be announced on the listserv and that notice should indicate that nominations from the membership, including self-nominations, can be sent to the First Vice President by a specified deadline.
-During the spring and early summer, the First VP normally consults with the President and the Secretary-Treasurer for information about previous nominations and questions about eligibility; names of past officers and Council members are on the website.
+The names of the entire committee should be announced on the listserv and that notice should indicate that nominations from the membership, including self-nominations, can be sent to the President by a specified deadline.
+In the months before the annual conference the President normally consults with the Past President and the Secretary-Treasurer for information about previous nominations and questions about eligibility; names of past officers and Council members are on the website.
 All such suggestions, however, are advisory; the nominating committee sets the final slate of candidates.
 In making their selections, the committee should agree on backups, as rarely do all six people accept the nominations.

-For Second Vice President, the nominee must have been a member of the Society for three years and attended at least three of the last five Narrative Conferences.
+For Second Vice President, the nominee typically must have been a member of the Society for three years and attended at least two of the last five Narrative Conferences.
 For member of the Executive Council, the nominee must be a member in good standing of the Society.
 Nominees should be checked for eligibility by the Secretary-Treasurer.
-In keeping with a decision of the Executive Council in 1995, the elections for Executive Council are often organized so that candidates with certain identity markers (e.g., gender, specialty within narrative studies, geographic location) run against each other.
-This procedure enables the nominating committee, over a period of time, to maintain gender and other kinds of balance on the Executive Council, including balance between U.S. and non-U.S. candidates.
+In keeping with a decision of the Executive Council in 1995, the elections for Executive Council are often organized so that candidates with similar identity markers (e.g., gender, specialty within narrative studies, geographic location) run against each other.
+This procedure enables the nominating committee, over a period of time, to maintain gender and other kinds of balance on the Executive Council.
 The committee should continue to try to include representation of foreign languages and of disciplines other than literature.
 Selection of nominees should be done with an eye to bringing diversity to the Society and also to providing significant institutional history.
 In connection with that institutional history, recent conference coordinators often become nominees.

-Once a list of nominees has been agreed upon, the First Vice President invites the nominees to run for election and fields their questions and responses.
+Once a list of nominees has been agreed upon, the President invites the nominees to run for election and fields their questions and responses.
 Nominees should be informed of the beginning and ending dates of their potential terms.
-Seats on the Executive Council are for three calendar years (beginning AFTER the January MLA), while the office of VP is a four-year commitment (second VP, first VP, President, Past President).
-Nominees for all positions should also be advised of the importance of attending the Council meetings, and they should be able to commit to attending at least one of the two meetings every year.
+Seats on the Executive Council are for three years (beginning on September 1), while the office of VP is a five-year commitment (second VP, first VP, President, Past President [two-year role]) with the second VP beginning their term on September 1 and the others rotating into their new positions on that date.
+Nominees for all positions should also be advised of the importance of attending the Council meetings, and they should be able to commit to attending at least two of the four meetings every year.
 If they are unable to make such a commitment, they should decline the nomination.
-When a nominee accepts, he or she should be asked to provide a short biographical note for the ballot in the fall.
-The nominating committee should complete its work, including the compiling of the short biographies, by the end of the summer so that an election can take place in October.
-After the election, the First Vice-President should inform the candidates of the results and send the winners a copy of this Guide-sheet.
+When a nominee accepts, they should be asked to provide a short biographical note for the ballot.
+The nominating committee should complete its work, including the compiling of the short biographies, in time for an election period that would begin at the opening of the annual Conference.
+After the election, the President should inform the candidates of the results and send the winners a copy of this Guide-sheet.

 MLA PROGRAM COMMITTEE

-The MLA Program Committee is composed of the Second Vice President (chair) and the two members of the Executive Council serving in their third year.
+The MLA Program Committee is composed of the Second Vice President (chair) and the two members of the Executive Council serving in their first year.
 The committee evaluates proposals to chair panels sponsored by the Society at the MLA.
-As an Allied Organized, ISSN has one guaranteed panel on the program; with the opportunity to compete for up to two others (though experience suggests that getting one more is doing well and our practice has been to seek only that one more).
+As an Allied Organization, ISSN has one guaranteed panel on the program; with the opportunity to compete for up to two others (in recent years with attendance from membership at MLA not that robust we have been focused on the guaranteed panel).
 The likelihood of holding a second panel is increased if sponsored in conjunction with another Allied Organization and/or if the topic is related to that year’s MLA Presidential theme.
 Only current members of the Society may submit proposals, but participation on the panels should be open to all MLA members.
-The call for proposals should appear in the Summer Newsletter and be announced on the Narrative list and in the fall issue of Narrative (October).
-In summer and fall, the Second Vice President should also be in touch with the Electronic Communications Coordinator about disseminating the call beyond the membership.
+The call for proposals should be announced on the Narrative list in October.
+The Second Vice President may also be in touch with the Outreach Coordinator about disseminating the call beyond the membership.
 The proposals should go to the Second Vice President, and the deadline should be sometime in mid-November.
 In the past we have received between two and sixteen proposals.

 If there are not enough good proposals to choose from by mid-November, the nominating committee, in consultation with other members of the Executive Council, may devise its own proposal and seek out someone to chair it and to solicit papers from the MLA membership.
-Under special circumstances, a member of the Council may organize a panel with invited speakers (e.g. the panel Dori Hale organized as a memorial to Ralph Rader at the 2008 MLA).
+Under special circumstances, a member of the Council may organize a panel with invited speakers.

-Immediately after the deadline, the Second Vice President should send copies of the proposals to the committee members and coordinate discussion to arrive at a consensus.
-In mid-December those selected should be notified by phone or email and so should those not selected.
-The selected chairs should be provided with the necessary contact information so that the call for papers can appear in the MLA Newsletter.
-The deadline for the MLA Newsletter is usually immediately after New Year, so it is best for the chairs to send the announcement before winter break with a copy to the Second Vice President and the Secretary-Treasurer.
-(Note: MLA will ask the Society liaison—in our case the Secretary-Treasurer—to approve the panel titles, so it is important that he be informed about the panels.
+Shortly after the deadline, the Second Vice President should send copies of the proposals to the committee members and coordinate discussion to arrive at a consensus.
+In mid-December or early January those selected should be notified and so should those not selected.
+The selected chairs should be provided with the necessary contact information so that the call for papers can appear on the MLA website.
+The call should also be distributed on the ISSN listserv.
+(Note: MLA will ask the Society liaison—in our case the Secretary-Treasurer—to approve the panel titles, so it is important that they be informed about the panels.
 In addition, the MLA restricts the posting of the program information for Allied Organizations to the liaison between MLA and the AO.
 Therefore, once the panel chairs have selected their papers, they need to send the relevant info to the Secretary-Treasurer in time for her/him/they to meet the MLA deadline of early April.)

 JAMES PHELAN PRIZE FOR BEST ESSAY IN NARRATIVE

-Starting in January, the First Vice President should make sure that all members of the committee (the First VP plus the two second-year Council members) have copies of the previous year’s three issues of Narrative.
-The First VP should set a preliminary deadline for discussion (by email or phone) of a short list of candidates.
-The winner should be selected sufficiently in advance of the spring conference to enable him/her/them to attend, and to allow time for preparing the plaque that will be presented at the conference.
-A committee member writes a citation to be read by the First VP at the Awards Luncheon.
+Once the October issue of Narrative appears, the First Vice President should make sure that all members of the committee (the First VP plus the two third-year Council members) have copies of the year’s three issues of Narrative.
+The First VP should set a preliminary deadline for discussion of a short list of candidates.
+The winner should be selected sufficiently in advance of the annual conference to enable them to attend, and to allow time for preparing the plaque that will be presented at the conference.
+A committee member writes a citation to be read at the Awards Luncheon.

-ALAN NADEL PRIZE FOR BEST GRADUATE STUDENT PAPER AT THE SPRING CONFERENCE
+ALAN NADEL PRIZE FOR BEST GRADUATE STUDENT PAPER AT THE ANNUAL CONFERENCE

-The two first-year members of the Executive Council consider submissions and select a winner, who is notified by the Secretary-Treasurer.
-The committee coordinates with the spring conference organizers to announce the prize, set deadlines, and provide instructions for submitting papers.
-A decision should be made by October 1 and announced electronically as well as at the MLA business meeting in January.
-Notice of the prize and of the deadline and address for submissions should appear in the conference program, on the website, and on the listserv, and it should be announced at the spring Awards Luncheon.
+The two second-year members of the Executive Council consider submissions and select a winner, who is notified by the Secretary-Treasurer.
+The committee coordinates with the annual conference organizers to announce the prize, set deadlines, and provide instructions for submitting papers.
+Notice of the prize and of the deadline and address for submissions should appear in the conference program, on the website, and on the listserv, and it should be announced at the Awards Luncheon.
+Submission deadlines should be set to allow a decision to be made by October 1 and announced electronically then.
 The prize committee writes a citation to be read at the following year’s conference Awards Luncheon.

 PERKINS PRIZE FOR BEST BOOK

 The Perkins Prize Committee is chaired by the Past President and includes two other members selected by the Chair.
 Wherever possible, one member should be selected from the group of past winners and the second member should not have served previously on this committee.
-(A forward-looking President will be thinking about possible committee members during the presidential year.)
 The June 1 deadline for nominations and self-nominations should be publicized on the ListServ and announced at the Awards Luncheon when the conference occurs before June 1.
 Authors nominating their own books should ask their publishers to send a copy to each of the three committee members; in the case of nominations by others, the Past President solicits copies from the publisher.
-The winner should be announced through the listserv by November and is asked to attend the spring conference.
-The news is also announced at the MLA Business Meeting.
+The winner should be announced through the listserv, the website, and social media by November and is invited to attend the annual conference.
 A member of the committee writes the citation to be read at the Awards Luncheon that takes place at the annual conference.

 WAYNE C. BOOTH LIFETIME ACHIEVEMENT AWARD

-The President and the two Vice Presidents serve as an initial nominating committee charged with identifying five or six candidates.
+The Past President, the President, and the First Vice President serve as an initial nominating committee charged with identifying three to six candidates.
 (Solicitation of the membership via the listserv is recommended as a way to identify potential candidates.)
-The other members of the Executive Committee (minus those who can vote in the next step) then discuss the nominees at the MLA meeting of the Council.
-Subsequently, the president conducts a confidential email ballot for ranking the nominees; the top three ranked nominees become the finalists.
+The other members of the Executive Council (minus those who can vote in the next step) then discuss the nominees at the December/January meeting.
+If there are more than three candidates the president conducts a confidential email ballot for ranking the nominees; the top three ranked nominees become the finalists.
 A larger group consisting of all past ISSN presidents and past Booth Award winners then ranks the three finalists to select the winner.

-The President notifies the winner and invites him/her/them to attend the following spring’s conference and to give a brief acceptance speech at the Awards Lunch.
-Normally the award entails a special session at the conference during which the work of the nominee is discussed; the President will take responsibility for organizing the session—sometimes by designating some other member of the Society to take the lead.
-The award should be announced publicly each fall and with considerable fanfare (perhaps, for example, with a press release to such publications as the Chronicle of Higher Education).
+The Past President notifies the winner and invites them to attend the annual conference and to give a brief acceptance speech at the Awards Lunch.
+Normally the award entails a special session at the conference during which the work of the nominee is discussed; the Past President will take responsibility for organizing the session—sometimes by designating some other member of the Society to take the lead.
+The award should be announced publicly and with considerable fanfare (perhaps, for example, with a press release to such publications as the Chronicle of Higher Education).

 In 2015 the Society agreed to allocate $2,000 per year to fund five international travel grants of $400 each, for students currently registered for a postgraduate degree at a higher education institution on a continent other than the one where the conference will take place. (“Continent” will refer to North America, South/Central America, Europe, Africa, Asia or Australasia.)
-The Executive Council approved the following procedures to disburse the funds:
+During the pandemic when we shifted to on-line or hybrid Conferences, this allocation has evolved to be four Research Awards of $500 each regardless of where the graduate student was located in relation to the site of the Conference.
+Here is the procedure for selecting the winners.

-As part of the conference organizers' vetting of proposals, we ask them to identify a short list of the 10-12 most promising applicants, based simply upon the proposals.
+2. As part of the conference organizers' vetting of proposals, they identify a short list of the 10-12 most promising applicants, based simply upon the proposals.

-The final choice of successful applicants will be made by the ISSN president in the year submissions are due and the journal editor.
+The organizers then pass on this short list to the ISSN president in the year submissions are due and to the journal editor.
 If one of them cannot serve for some reason (e.g., conflict of interest), then the conference liaison will step in.
-The criterion should simply be the quality of the student (based on the CV and proposal).
+The criterion should simply be the quality of the student’s proposal.
+The President will notify the winners and they will be announced at the Awards event at the Conference.

 OTHER DUTIES OF THE PRESIDENT